watusi/jquery-mobile-iscrollview/README.md

 This is also normally called for you when page orientation or page size changes.

-###iScroll Methods
+###iScroll Functions

-These are methods that exist in iScroll.
+These are functions that exist in iScroll.
 They are available on the widget as a convenience.
-See "calling methods" for information on how to access any iScroll methods that are not implemented in the widget.
+See "calling functions" for information on how to access any iScroll functions that are not implemented in the widget.
 (For example, because you have updated iScroll to a newer version, and this widget has not been updated yet.)

-Please see the iScroll documentation for details on using these methods.
+Please see the iScroll documentation for details on using these functions.

 ####refresh(timeout, beforeCallback, afterCallback, noDefer)

 Note that this performs the proper timing for the iScroll `refresh()` function using `setTimeout`.
-If you want to call the iScroll `refresh()` method directly, please see "calling methods" above.
+If you want to call the iScroll `refresh()` function directly, please see "calling functions" above.

 If the timeout value is present, then the internal call of iScroll `refresh()` will be delayed by this value.
 If the value is `null` or `undefined`, then the value of the `refreshDelay`